 - Last updated:

-Maroochydore is fast tracked to become the business, community and employment hub of the Sunshine Coast.
-The state government announced in July 2013 that the Maroochydore City Centre will be a Priority Development Area (PDA).
-This declaration was made on 19 July 2013, and at the request of council.
-The declaration of a PDA at Maroochydore will renew the region by:
+Maroochydore has been fast tracked to become the business, community and employment hub of the Sunshine Coast.
+In July 2013, the Queensland Government announced that the Maroochydore City Centre would be a Priority Development Area (PDA).
+This declaration was at the request of council.
+The declaration of Maroochydore as a PDA will:

-- creating a new central business district for the Sunshine Coast.
+- create a new central business district for the Sunshine Coast.

 The PDA is approximately 60 hectares, covering council owned land including the site of the former Horton Park Golf Club and land in Dalton Drive, Maroochydore.

 The Maroochydore City Centre PDA development scheme was approved by the Queensland Government on 11 July 2014 and subsequently amended in April 2016 and August 2019.